k-kapp/Box-Man/README.md

 + Enable scroller to be moved by dragging it (not only by pressing arrow keys, e.g. in lists in puzzle selector)

-+ Find new color scheme/better artwork (this ugly yellow won't do!)
++ Find new color scheme/better artwork (not this ugly yellow)

 + Cleanup code (make naming more consistent, relocate certain functions/methods to more sensible locations, etc.)